yossadh/yossadh.github.io/_drafts/2018-12-20-rainbow-connection.md

 I've heard them calling my name<br>
 Is this the sweet sound<br>
 That called the young sailors?<br>
-The voice might be one in the same
+The voice might be one and the same
 </p>
 </blockquote>